🎧 On the go? Listen to this episode on The GOOD IDEA Audio Blog, available on Shopify (link below) or Apple Podcasts.

-Happy New Year!
-We, at GOOD IDEA, like to kick off the New Year by setting goals.
+We, at GOOD IDEA, like to set goals.
 Whether your sights are set on landing that promotion at work, becoming more active, spending more time with family, or improving your health, we support you in striving to become your best self.
 While we may not be able to help with your promotion or family time, we can certainly help when it comes to metabolic health.
 If your goals do, in fact, involve an aspect of health, you are in good company.
 The top three New Year’s resolutions of 2023 are: to exercise more, eat healthier, and lose weight.

 This article will be specifically geared toward those of us who would like to focus on weight loss.
 Instead of concentrating on the generic “diet and exercise” recommendations (which are still incredibly important), we would like to throw another suggestion into the mix, sleep.
 Specifically, how sleep impacts blood sugar regulation and weight loss goals.
 We will dive into the science of how sleep loss impacts weight, discuss what we can do to mitigate the metabolic challenges that can accompany a restless night, and conclude with ways in which we can utilize diet, exercise, and sleep together to reach our weight loss goals.